 The PDF download link is here https://arxiv.org/pdf/1903.03422.pdf

-This model is useful for analyzing attacks against a cryptocurrency itself as well as analyzing attacks against Decentralized Exchanges (DEXs) using What are smart contracts?
-A smart contract is a computer pro...
+This model is useful for analyzing attacks against a cryptocurrency itself as well as analyzing attacks against Decentralized Exchanges (DEXs) using A smart contract is a computer protocol intended to digitall...
 More to control trading.
 However, for modeling against attacks on hosted wallets (e.g. cloud-based exchanges, OTC desks, cryptocurrency swap services), a more focused approach can be useful.
 Below we list a top 10 of the threats against exchanges.